robertdebock/ansible-role-redis/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-redis.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-redis)

-Provides redis for your system.
+The purpose of this role is to install and configure redis on your system.

 Example Playbook
 ----------------